What is Cumulative Layout Shift (CLS) and how to fix it

 This stands in contrast to metrics like LCP and INP, where mobile performance is significantly worse than desktop.
 CLS is uniquely better on mobile than desktop across the broader web, which is the reverse of every other Core Web Vital.

-Globally, according to the HTTP Archive Web Almanac 2024, the picture is less optimistic:
+Globally, according to the 2025 Web Almanac, the picture is less optimistic:

 - 72% of websites achieve good CLS scores overall, while 11% have poor CLS.